lubuntu-team/new-release/README.md

     1. packages in the Lubuntu packageset which the Lubuntu Packages Team might not have been subscribed to, especially Lubuntu specific ones like `lubuntu-meta` and `lubuntu-artwork`;
     1. known issues from previous release notes; and
     1. [open defects report on the ISO QA tracker](http://iso.qa.ubuntu.com/qatracker/reports/defects/opened) for both the upcoming release as well as previous releases to ensure nothing has been missed.
+ 1. Make sure that the link is correct on the Ubuntu release notes for where our announcement will be.

 After ISOs have been released: